Rounding Randomly - Reasonably Right?

 The following function takes as input a double precision floating point number and returns a single precision floating point number after applying stochastic rounding:

-float closest = (float)val;
+float nearest = (float)val;

 }